carla-simulator/carla/Docs/adv_traffic_manager.md

 #### Synchronous mode

-When different clients work in __synchronous mode__ with the server, the server waits for a tick that may come from any client.
-If more than one client ticks, the synchrony will fail, as the server will move forward on every tick.
+TM-Clients cannot tick the CARLA server in synchronous mode, __only a TM-Server can call for a tick__.
-For said reason, it is important to have one leading client while the rest remain silent.
-This is specially relevant when working in sync. with the __scenario runner__, which runs a TM.
-In this case, the TM will be subordinated to the scenario runner and wait for it.
+If more than one TM-Server ticks, the synchrony will fail, as the server will move forward on every tick.
+This is specially relevant when working with the __ScenarioRunner__, which runs a TM.
+In this case, the TM will be subordinated to the ScenarioRunner and wait for it.

 ---
 ## Summary